Infection and Chemotherapy

 How can I help prevent infections?

-Avoid people who are sick with contagious illnesses, including a cold, the flu, measles, or chickenpox.
+Stay away from people who are sick with contagious illnesses, including a cold, the flu, measles, or chickenpox.

 Stay away from children who have recently been given "live virus" vaccines, such as chickenpox, as they may be contagious to people with a low blood cell count.
 Oral polio vaccine (OPV) is also a live virus.
 While it is not currently used in the U.S., it is still used in other countries.
 Because of that, if you travel internationally, you should also stay away from children who have recently been given oral polio vaccine.

-Avoid accidents and injuries.
+Try to prevent accidents and injuries.
 Be careful not to cut yourself in any way, including the cuticles of your nails.
 Consider using an electric shaver instead of a razor to prevent cutting yourself while shaving.

 Clean cuts and scrapes immediately with warm, soapy water and an antiseptic.